|Nutritional Guidelines (per serving)|

 Marinating and then rotisserie roasting is a great way to prepare an eye of round beef roast.
 This less expensive cut is very lean and boneless.
 But it is also generally tougher, so rotisserie cooking over low heat helps to keep the roast beef juicy and flavorful.

-The eye of round roast is a cut from the round primal, or the outside of the back leg.
+The eye of round roast is a cut from the round primal or the outside of the back leg.
 It is flavorful and is often used for sliced deli roast beef.
-It is best when slow roasted or braised (as with a pot roast).
+It is best when slow-roasted or braised, similar to a pot roast.
 You can make this roast the centerpiece of a family dinner and enjoy the leftovers for sandwiches.

-You will start with a high searing heat and then slowly roast the meat.
-Aim for a medium rare roast.
-Otherwise, it will tend to dry out and become tough.
+You will start with high searing heat and then slowly roast the meat.
+Aim for a medium-rare roast—otherwise, it will tend to dry out and become tough.
 Serve the roast beef with your favorite traditional sides, such as baked or mashed potatoes and grilled vegetables.

 - 4-5 pounds beef roast (eye round)